Frequently Asked Questions

 Do the Apartments you let have Community Rules

 Yes they do - all properties with shared facilities will have rules that you will be expected to abide to.
-They are in place to ensure everyones enjoyment and safety ... they usually cover such things as no ball games, inflatables not permitted in the pool etc. Most of it is just common sense and being courteous to other residents & visitors.
+They are in place to ensure everyones enjoyment and safety ... they usually cover such things as, no guests or visitors, no ball games, inflatables not permitted in the pool etc. Most of it is just common sense and being courteous to other residents & visitors.

 Is there a discount for longer lets?